-Channel 0 and Channel 3 provide 3.3 V CMOS and 1.8 V CMOS modes.
-Channel 1 and Channel 2 have 1.8 V CMOS, LVDS, and HSTL modes.
+OUT0 provides 3.3 V CMOS, in addition to 1.8 V CMOS modes.
+OUT1 has 1.8 V CMOS, LVDS, and HSTL modes.

-All CMOS drivers feature a CMOS drive strength that allows the user to choose between a strong, high performance CMOS driver or a lower power setting with less EMI and crosstalk.
+All CMOS drivers feature a CMOS drive strength that allows the user to choose between a strong, high performance CMOS driver, or a lower power setting with less EMI and crosstalk.
 The best setting is application dependent.

-For applications where LVPECL levels are required, the user must choose the HSTL mode and ac couple the output signal.
+For applications where LVPECL levels are required, the user should choose the HSTL mode, and ac-couple the output signal.
 See the Input/Output Termination Recommendations section for recommended termination schemes.